 - Shain Mergulhao* (2014) - A balanced approach: Enhancing the role of enforcement in food safety through a case study

 I currently teach the following courses.
-Public Health Policy and Systems, Public Health Administration, Public Health Practicum, and Public Health Adminstration are both required courses within the Master of Public Health program.
+Public Health Policy and Systems, Public Health Administration, Public Health Practicum, and Public Health Administration are both required courses within the Master of Public Health program.
 Applied Public Health Research and Public Health Practicum II are elective courses within the Master of Public Health program:

 Public Health Policy and Systems (POPM*6550)